sblackstone/indicators/README.md

 - The dependency on the market data gem is removed (Thanks, David Pickett)

-- Removed .sum method on arrays which was overriding the modern ruby method.
+- Removed Array.sum money patching - modern ruby has an Array.sum and the old version will break applications including ActiveRecord.

 # Indicators